-- Exhibitors MUST have made an entry by June entry 1. day in showmanship to be judged.
-Showmanship is open to any member exhibiting dairy cattle. - The purpose of showmanship will be training and grooming an animal and displaying good sportsmanship in the show ring. - Each exhibitor must exhibit his/her own animal. - Winners in each group are not eligible to advance to the next group during the current year's Fair. - Exhibitors who have won in the senior showman class are 5. eligible to compete the next year. - The top showmanship winner in each age group is ineligible for the Best Fitted Award.
+- 1. Exhibitors MUST pre-register for showmanship at Fair Entry online by the June entry deadline date to participate in any showmanship class. - 2.
+The purpose of showmanship will be training and grooming an animal and displaying good sportsmanship in the show ring. - 3.
+Each exhibitor must exhibit his/her own animal. - 4.
+Winners in each group are not eligible to advance to the next group during the current year's Fair. - 5.
+Exhibitors who have won in the senior showman class are eligible to compete the next year. - The top showmanship winner in each age group is ineligible for the Best Fitted Award.

-- Showman (exhibitors in 3rd grade) 1.

-- 2.

-- Showman (exhibitors in 3rd grade)
+- 1. Showman (exhibitors in 3rd grade)

-Showman (exhibitors in 4th grade)
+- 2. Showman (exhibitors in 4th grade)

-Showman (exhibitors in 5th grade)
+- 3. Showman (exhibitors in 5th grade)

-Showman (exhibitors in 6th grade)
+- 4. Showman (exhibitors in 6th grade)

-Showman (exhibitors in 7th grade)
+- 5. Showman (exhibitors in 7th grade)

-Showman (exhibitors in 8th grade)
+- 6. Showman (exhibitors in 8th grade)

+- 7. Showman (exhibitor in 9th grade)

-Showman (exhibitors in 10th grade)
+- 8. Showman (exhibitors in 10th grade)

-Showman (exhibitors in 10th grade) 3.
+- 9. Showman (exhibitors 11th grade)

-- 4.

-- 5.

-- 6.

-- 7.

-- 8.

-- Showman (exhibitors 11th grade) Showman (exhibitors 12th grade and up) 10.
+- 10. Showman (exhibitors 12th grade and up)

 Master Showman contest selection.
-See selection process and rules on page 17.
+See selection process and rules under Master Showman